 After residency, I pursued fellowship training in Minimally Invasive Gynecologic Surgery.
 I was fortunate to train under two gynecologic oncologists who enhanced my knowledge of pelvic anatomy and disease by means of laparoscopic, robotic, open and vaginal surgery.
 I spent every single day in the operating room, and my evenings and weekends were spent rounding on critical patients with complex conditions.
 The work was arduous but the experience, skill, and knowledge I gained was beyond measure.
 After fellowship, I felt the need to give back to the community that had raised me and also taught me the fundamentals on how to be a good physician.
 For six years after all my training, I enjoyed a very rewarding academic and private practice career in my hometown of El Paso, TX.

 California again beckoned for me in 2015, when I took a leap of faith and moved to Los Angeles – my sisters had already been living in the LA area for over a decade and I wanted to be near them.
 My particular expertise in robotic surgery was highly sought after.
 I was surprised to learn that adoption of robot-assisted technology in gynecologic surgery in the LA area was well behind the rest of the nation.
-I first set up shop in Beverly Hills, then two years ago, found my niche in the South Bay.
+I first set up shop in Beverly Hills, then, in 2017, found my niche in the South Bay.

 Along the way, private practice has been very rewarding, but has had its challenges as well.
 The business side of medicine is an area we, as physicians, do not learn well, if at all.
-I would much rather spend more time enjoying and working harder at the important parts of my field – taking care of patients, fixing what ails them via professionally sanctioned procedures and evidence-based medicine – than spend excessive time navigating the business of private practice, I have amassed a formidable little team and together we opened South Bay Women’s Health and Surgery in November 2022.
+I would much rather spend more time enjoying and working harder at the important parts of my field – taking care of patients, fixing what ails them via professionally sanctioned procedures and evidence-based medicine.
+After 10 years of navigating the business of private practice, I have amassed a formidable little team and together we opened South Bay Women’s Health and Surgery in November 2022.
 We are one of few remaining stand-alone private practices in the area that have not succumbed to corporate medicine or a “concierge” model.
 We pride ourselves on doing our jobs well and providing quality care because we enjoy working together as a team, and, more importantly, we truly love what we do.

 You won’t find a big fancy “med spa” in our office.
 You won’t be offered ways to reverse the aging process.
 I can’t rejuvenate anything for you unless it involves healthy lifestyle habits like clean eating and regular exercise.
 What you will find is that I will always try to make you feel comfortable, secure, and well-informed during your visits or when facing surgery.
 I can offer you empathy, respect, focused attention and presence.
 Being a doctor is an honor and a privilege.
 It is a role I do not take lightly.
 To put your health in my hands at a time when you are feeling most vulnerable is something that I, too, as a woman, can relate to and understand wholeheartedly.
 I thank you in advance for entrusting me with your care.